Conference Software for Japan's Tech and Academic Events

 Apple & Google Wallet Passes

 Paperless entry at Tokyo Big Sight and Makuhari Messe.
-Wallet passes on registration, QR scanner on any iOS or Android device — widely adopted across Japan.

 Why Japan conference organisers choose Who's In